ibbles/WebRep/README.md

 > https://www.mongodb.com/download-center?jmp=nav#community

+On some Linux distributions it is possible to install MongoDB using it's package manager.
+On Ubuntu: `sudo apt install mongodb`.
+It may start a MongoDB server automatically, which we don't want.
+Find a way to disable that.

 - Create folder for temporary database.
 - Go to MongoDB installation folder in cmd prompt
 - Use cmd prompt to run `bin/mongod --dbpath <temporary database path>`
+- Or `mongod --dbpath <path to database directory>` if using a system installed MongoDB.

+Next we create the recipe database and collection.
+- `mongo --shell`
+- `use recipes`
+- `db.createCollection("recipes")`

 ### Git